Skip to main content

 useNativeTemplate

-Template-related options are provided through GFPNativeTemplateOptions.
-The useNativeTemplate property is the API used to enable or disable template application.
+Template-related options are provided through GFPNativeTemplateOptions. useNativeTemplate is the API that configures whether to apply the template.

 let nativeSimpleOption = GFPAdNativeSimpleOptions()